 Light Space & Time Online Art Gallery is very pleased to announce that Keith Plummer has been selected as one of the four artists of the gallery’s fifth “Solo Art Series” Art Competition.
 Keith will now have a month long solo art exhibition and he will be featured on the gallery’s front page, in the Gallery’s YouTube Channel, as well as in the “Solo Art Series” archive.

 Keith Plummer is a Maine sculptor artist working primarily with metal and bone.
 Keith will be promoted by the gallery with an extensive public relations campaign, as well through the gallery’s broad social media network.
+Also, part of his award package is that he is now featured as an Artsy.net Light Space & Time promoted artist.
 In addition, he will be featured on the gallery’s YouTube channel and with an event postcard.

 The “Solo Art Series” is a series of monthly solo art exhibitions for established artists who have a body of work to present to the public.
 Artist participants were asked to submit the following 3 components for the “Solo Art Series” competition; 1.
 Their art.
 2. Their artist biography.
 3. Their artist statement.
 These elements were evaluated and judged, which resulted in the selection of the artists who will be featured in individual month long solo art exhibitions.
 This is the fifth “Solo Art Series” Art Competition the gallery has conducted.

 Below is Keith’s Artist Biography, his Artist Statement, along with 15 pieces of his mixed media creations.
 We hope that you will take the time to read Keith’s information and to take a look at his creative and fascinating sculptor art.

 Keith Plummer is a Maine sculptor working primarily with metal and bone.
 His mixed media creations combine the precision of metallurgy with an inventive transformation of bone into human form.